 Students choosing the non-thesis option must submit for approval a "publishable paper" (i.e. a paper of publishable quality as determined by the committee) for consideration by the supervisory committee.
-Students choosing the non-thesis option must pass a final comprehensive examination after completing the coursework.
+An oral defense of the paper is encouraged but not required and may not take the place of a written comprehensive exam.
+Students choosing the non-thesis option must pass a final written comprehensive examination after completing the coursework.
 Questions tailored to the student's interests and specializations are answered in writing by the candidate, and graded by their committee (pass/fail), with the timing and format of the examination agreed between the student and the committee.